 Miles Franklin Award

-The Man-Booker Prize (often referred to simply as the Booker Prize, as it was formerly known) is awarded to the best English-language novel published in the U.K. each year.
+The Booker Prize is awarded to the best English-language novel published in the U.K. each year.
 Traditionally, it was awarded only to authors from Commonwealth countries (plus Ireland and Zimbabwe), but a recent (controversial!) change saw it opened up to entrants from any country.
 Since 1969, 31 men and 16 women have won the prize – and, believe it or not, this is one of the better examples of gender equality in international literary awards.
 It’s not exactly a high bar, eh?

 National Book Award